-3.1.4 SORTING ALGORITHMS
+3.1.4 Sorting algorithms

 Content Additional information Understand and explain how the merge sort algorithm works.
 Students should know the mechanics of recursive version of the algorithm.
 It will be sufficient for students to explain this algorithm in prose; they will not be expected to be able to write pseudocode for it.
 Students should be able to demonstrate how a merge sort would be performed on a given set of data.
 Understand and explain how the bubble sort algorithm works.
 Students should know the mechanics of the algorithm and be able to follow and write pseudo-code for it.
 Students will be expected to know the version of the algorithm that uses two nested loops, with the outer loop being indefinitely controlled by a condition that tests if any swaps were made and the inner loop being controlled definitely.
-Compare and contrast merge sort and bubble sort algorithms.
-Students should know the advantages and disadvantages of both algorithms.
+Compare and contrast merge sort and bubble sort Students should know the advantages and algorithms. disadvantages of both algorithms.

-3.2 PROGRAMMING
+3.2 Programming

 Students need a theoretical understanding of all the topics in this section for the exams even if the programming language(s) they have been taught do not support all of the topics.
-Written exams will always present algorithms and code segments using the Oxford International AQA Examinations' pseudocode, which can be found in the teaching guidance on the Oxford International AQA Examinations website, although students can present their answers to questions in any suitable format and do not need to use the pseudocode when answering questions.
+Written exams will always present algorithms and code segments using the OxfordAQA' pseudocode, which can be found in the teaching guidance on the OxfordAQA website, although students can present their answers to questions in any suitable format and do not need to use the pseudocode when answering questions.

-3.2.1 DATA TYPES
+3.2.1 Data types

 Content Additional information

 Understand the concept of a data type.
 Depending on the actual programming language(s)

-Understand and use the following appropriately: being used by the students, these variable types may have other names.
+Understand and use the following appropriately: being used by the students, these data types may have other names.
 For example real numbers may be

 • integer described as float.
 In exams we will use the general names given in this specification.

-• real names given in this specification.
+• real

-• Boolean
+Boolean

-• character
+character

 • string.

-3.2.2 PROGRAMMING CONCEPTS
+3.2.2 Programming concepts

-Content Additional information Use, understand and know how the following statement types can be combined in programs: The three combining principles (sequence, iteration/ repetition and selection/choice) are basic to all variable declaration imperative programming languages. constant declaration Students should be able to write programs using these statement types.
-They should be able to • assignment interpret algorithms that include these statement types. • iteration Students should know why named constants and • selection variables are used. • subroutine (procedure/function).
+Content Additional information Use, understand and know how the following statement types can be combined in programs: The three combining principles (sequence, iteration/ repetition and selection/choice) are basic to all imperative programming languages. variable declarationconstant declarationassignment Students should be able to write programs using these statement types.
+They should be able to interpret algorithms that include these statement types. iteration selection Students should know why named constants and variables are used. subroutine (procedure/function).

 Content Additional information Use definite and indefinite iteration, including indefinite iteration with the condition(s) at the start or the end of the iterative structure.
 A theoretical understanding of condition(s) at either end of an iterative structure is required, regardless of whether or not they are supported by the language(s) being used.
-An example of definite iteration would be: FOR i←1 TO 5 ...
-Instructions here ...
-ENDFOR An example of indefinite iteration with the condition at the start would be: WHILE NotSolved Instructions here ENDWHILE An example of indefinite iteration with the condition at the end would be: REPEAT Instructions here UNTIL Solved Use nested selection and nested iteration structures.
-An example of nested iteration would be: WHILE NotSolved Instructions here FOR i <- 1 TO 5 Instructions here ENDFOR Instructions here ENDWHILE An example of nested selection would be: IF GameWon THEN Instructions here IF Score > HighScore THEN Instructions here ENDIF Instructions here ENDIF Use meaningful identifier names and know why it is important to use them.
-Identifier names include names for variables, constants and subroutine names.
+An example of definite iteration would be: FOR i←1 TO 5 Instructions here ENDFOR An example of indefinite iteration with the condition at the start would be: WHILE NotSolved Instructions here ENDWHILE An example of indefinite iteration with the condition at the end would be: REPEAT Instructions here UNTIL Solved Use nested selection and nested iteration structures.
+An example of nested iteration would be: WHILE NotSolved Instructions here FOR i ← 1 TO 5 Instructions here ENDFOR Instructions here ENDWHILE An example of nested selection would be: IF GameWon THEN Instructions here IF Score > HighScore THEN Instructions here ENDIF Instructions here ENDIF Use meaningful identifier names and know why it is Identifier names include names for variables, constants important to use them. and subroutine names.